capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - sc-users mailing list: post an abbreviated version
 - Facebook group: post an abbreviated version
 - Reddit (/r/supercollider): post an abbreviated version

+## Conflicts between release branches and develop ##

+Occasionally it may happen that a release branch cannot be cleanly merged into `develop`.
+In that case, the correct procedure is:

+1. Create a new branch off `develop` with a name like `topic/merge-forward-3.x`
+2. Merge the release branch into this new branch, resolving merge conflicts and creating a merge commit.
+3. Create a pull request from the new branch against `develop`.

+This allows the merge conflict resolution to be reviewed and treated like any other pull request.